Avery Terrace: History

-The Residents of Avery Terrace
+Residents of Avery Terrace

-The street will generally be referred to by its current name "Atherden Street" although it is noted that for a period it was officially known as "Atherton Place".

 The history of 2 and 4 Atherden Street is intimately linked to the people who lived there.
-Little more than basic information has been able to be discovered about the late 19th century tenants of 2 and 4 Atherden Street.
+Little more than basic information has been discovered about the late 19th century tenants of 2 and 4 Atherden Street.

-In the late 19th century until the first decade of the 20th century lessees of 2 & 4 Atherden Street tended to stay for between one and three years.
+In the late 19th century until the first decade of the 20th century lessees of 2 and 4 Atherden Street tended to stay for between one and three years.
 In contrast, in the 20th century tenants stayed far longer in the one house, some remaining in the locality for generations.
 Numbers 2 and 4 Atherden Street are of particular significance, becoming known as Avery Terrace due to long-term tenancy of the Avery family in one or both of the houses from c.
 1917.
 Around 1980 the words "Avery Terrace" were signwritten in ornate upper-case typescript on the buildings.
 Nineteenth-century terrace houses have been known to be given the name of a property holder but rarely that of its tenants, as in this case.
 The Avery family's history in The Rocks dates to the late 19th century.
 In the 20th century Avery family members have lived in a number of houses in Atherden Street including one of George Atherden's stone cottages and in Playfair's Terrace, both on the south side of the street.
 John "Yankee Jack" Avery and his wife Margaret settled in The Rocks in 1878.
 In the 1870s Jack Avery reputedly "jumped ship" from an American vessel, marrying Margaret Long, a local woman soon after his arrival in Sydney.
 In 1897 the Averys were living at 89 Gloucester Street and their son William Ernest Avery and daughter-in-law, Eva at No. 83 from 1899-1900.
 Eva Garel's grandparents, Richard Byrne and Margaret Kelly had lived in Cumberland Street from c.
 1807 in a house built by Byrne, a stonemason by trade.
-Although some family members moved away from The Rocks many maintained a connection - staying permanently or moving back from time-to-time.
+Although some family members moved away from The Rocks many maintained a connection – staying permanently or moving back from time-to-time.
 Unlike many other The Rocks residents who worked in wharf related trades, before World War I William and Eva Avery ran a tobacconist on the corner of Kendall Lane and Argyle Street.